-At JIC, public views are at the heart of our research strategy.
+At the John Innes Centre, public views are at the heart of our research strategy and engaging with the public is an important part of our mission statement.

-As a publicly-funded institute, it is important that people are involved in these discussions with scientists and that we reflect on public opinion.
-Engaging with the public is an important part of our overall mission statement.
+As a publicly-funded institute, it is important that people are involved in discussions with scientists and that we reflect on public opinion, which resulted in some clear principles emerging.

 1. Preserve the right to do basic, curiosity-driven research